angular/angular/aio/content/guide/aot-compiler.md

 ### *preserveWhitespaces*

 This option tells the compiler whether to remove blank text nodes from compiled templates.
-This option is `true` by default.

-*Note*: It is recommended to set this explicitly to `false` as it emits smaller template factory modules and might be set to `false` by default in the future.
+As of v6, this option is `false` by default, which results in smaller emitted template factory modules.

 ### *allowEmptyCodegenFiles*